 The interest rate for loan against insurance depends on the amount and installments of premiums paid.
 The more the premium amount and installments, lesser will be the interest rate.
 Usually, banks link the interest rate with their base rate.
 Life Insurance Corporation of India charges 9%, to be paid half-yearly, whereas Bank of India charges 13.15%.

-In case of ULIPs, loan against insurance is usually offered up to 70%–75% of the paid up value.
+In case of ULIPs, loan against the insurance plan is usually offered up to 70%–75% of the paid up value.
 In traditional policies, it can go up to 85%–90%.

 Interest on loan against insurance is allowed as a deduction from income chargeable under the head ‘income from house property’.
 However, the loan amount should be used by the insurer to re-construct, repair or renew the property.